Eyongkevin/Linearly-Weighted-Linear-Regression/README.md

-# Linear Regression: Predicting Numeric Values
+# Linear Regression: Finding best-fit line free from underfitting with Linear Weighted Linear Regression(LWLR)

 Regression is a kind of supervised learning where we have a target variable or somthing we want to predict.
 Linear Regression is used to find a linear relationship between the target and one or more predictors.